 Chattooga River Trail

-Chattahoochee National Forest, SC/Sumter National Forest, SC
+Chattahoochee National Forest, GA/Sumter National Forest, SC

 This trail follows its namesake along its entire length, with plenty of great views of the river and waterfalls, accompanied by the constant sound of water flowing.
 The trail goes through Ellicott Rock Wilderness, a historic wild area named after the surveyor who Thomas Jefferson sent to map the location where North Carolina, South Carolina and Georgia meet.
 The 8-mile out-and-back trek is moderately difficult, with plenty of camping spots.
 The river offers lots of places to cool off or do some fly fishing.
 Rhododendrons line many parts of the trial, making it a great place to visit during the summer blooms.